Ibn Hisham al-Ansari: Early life

 The scholar Sheikh Ibn Hisham Al-Ansari was born in Cairo in Dhu al-Qadah, in the year of 708 AH, corresponding to the year 1309 CE.

-He grew up loving knowledge and scholars, so he learned from many of them and associated with some of the literary and virtuous people.
+During his youth, he had a love for knowledge and associated with scholars and intellectuals.

-His Teachers
+His teachers

 Ibn Hajar al-Asqalani mentioned that Ibn Hisham was associated with a number of stallions of his time, and he received knowledge at the hands of the scholars of his time and became their apprentices, including Ibn al-Siraj, Abu Hayyan al-Andalusi, al-Taj al-Tabrizi, al-Taj al-Fakahani, al-Shihab ibn al-Marhil, Ibn Jama'ah, and others.

 Scientific status

 Ibn Hisham mastered Arabic, specialized in grammar, and had two books: “Moughni al-Labib 'an Kutub al-A'arib” and “Awdah al-Masalik Ilah Alfiyyah Ibn Malik.”
 He resonated with the souls, and he gained a status among scholars and writers “so he became famous during his lifetime, and people turned to him.”
 However, his fame was not limited to Egypt alone, but rather extended to the East and the West, as Ibn Hajar al-Asqalani mentioned, quoting Ibn Khaldun, saying: “While we are in Morocco, we still hear that an Arabic language scholar appeared in Egypt, called: Ibn Hisham".

-Ibn Hisham was endowed with extraordinary intelligence and a strong memory, as he was able to collect several sciences and excel in them.
-He was unique in his strange benefits, precise investigations, amazing deductions, brilliant investigation, excessive knowledge, the ability to dispose of speech, and the faculty with which he was able by expressing his intention in what he wanted in length and summary, and what indicates to us the extent of his acumen, and the strength of his memorization until the end of his life, is that he memorized Mukhtasar Al-Kharqi in less than four months, five years before his death.
+Ibn Hisham was said to possess intelligence and memory, as he was able to collect several sciences and excel in them.
+He was known for his knowledge, deductive skill, and rhetorical faculty with which he was able to express intention in length and summary.
+He had strong memorization faculties throughout his entire life, and he memorized Mukhtasar Al-Kharqi in less than four months, five years before his death.